clipo/seriationSolver2/README.md

 - Statistical evaluation ensures robust sequence identification
 - Visualizations are saved in high resolution (300 DPI)
 - Progress information and error messages are displayed during processing
+- The network visualization requires network.py to be run after generating results from SeriationSolverDynamic.py